 Art in the park

-Since 2008, the Art in the Park program based in Revelstoke B.C. has provided visual artists with special access to explore one of Canada’s national parks and then share the experience through art.
+Since 2008, the Art in the Park program based in Revelstoke B.C. has provided visual artists with special access to explore one of Canada’s national parks and share their experience through art.
 Artwork is created to inspire an emotional connection and deeper understanding of Canada’s national parks.
-Parks Canada has proudly collaborated with the Revelstoke Visual Arts Society (RVAS) to present the Art in the Park program.
-This program is based in either Mount Revelstoke or Glacier National Park each year to provide a variety of experiences.
+Parks Canada has proudly collaborated with the Revelstoke Visual Arts Society to present the Art in the Park program.
+This program is currently based in Glacier National Park and runs every two years.

 Galleries of artwork

 Artists are chosen through a selection process designed to encourage a balance of artistic mediums and experience.
 Participants work to create unique pieces of art that reflect their vision of the park.
 The finished artwork is then shared with the public at various venues in the province and on-line.